 There seems to be something deeply unbalanced in the American psyche if sympathies lie with damaged material objects over the brutal killing of a human being by those entrusted to protect us.
 Business owners have spoken up about their feelings toward their own looted businesses; that property and merchandise are replaceable but a life is not.
-Major corporations have spoken in support of the movement despite their own stores are being looted and burned.
+Major corporations have spoken in support of the movement despite their own stores being looted and burned.

 I feel forced to have to include a section about killing police officers and my feelings toward it.
-Of course I don’t condone killing cops; just as much as I don’t condone the killing of George Floyd.
-I saw the video of former St. Louis Police Chief, 77-year-old David Dorn lying dead on a sidewalk following an attempt to stop looters on June 9.
+Of course I do not and will never condone the killing of police officers, just as much as I don’t condone the killing of George Floyd.
+I saw the video of former St. Louis Police Chief 77-year-old David Dorn lying dead on a sidewalk following an attempt to stop looters on June 9.
 I read the news of Las Vegas Officer Shay Mikalonis shot in the back of the head during a June 1 protest, who is now paralyzed.

 If you’re not upset about Breonna Taylor but you are upset about David Dorn, you are the problem that leads to your cities being torched.
 You are the one saying its okay to break into a woman’s home and shoot her to death because somehow her life means less.
 You are saying it’s not that bad to kneel on a man’s neck until he loses control of his bladder and cries for his mother, in broad daylight on a street in Minneapolis.

 Breonna Taylor, George Floyd and the many unknown names should matter more than shoes and televisions and facades of buildings.
 The anger that burns down an AutoZone and loots a Target in the face of tear gas, rubber bullets, and beatings is a tangible retribution.
 Would you be paying attention otherwise?
 Would the media’s goldfish attention span still be covering the protests if buildings weren’t burning?
 People who choose civil disobedience over sitting silently and remaining civil are not criminals.
-It’s time to reevaluate what is more important to the American people.
-Last time I checked, it was life, liberty and justice for all.